 ABOUT

-I am an archaeologist and biological anthropologist who specializes in early human paleoecology.
+I am an archaeologist who specializes in early human paleoecology.
 I am currently a Lecturer in the Department of Biological and Biomedical Sciences, School of Health & Behavioral Sciences, Bryant University and a Research Affiliate in the isoTROPIC Research Group at the Max Planck Institute of Geoanthropology.

 Much of my work investigates the role climatic and environmental variability had in shaping human origins and diversification.
 To do so, I use a suite of archaeological biomarkers to reconstruct past plant ecology and water availability (plant waxes), anthropogenic fire history (aromatic hydrocarbons), and population dynamics (faecal stanols and sterols).
 I am also an expert in multiple gas chromatography and mass spectrometry analytical techniques, including compound specific stable isotope ratio mass spectrometry.